 - Report any serious or potentially serious problems to the appropriate Grand Lodge office in a timely manner.

 - Act as a resource for the local body master by A) answering policy-related questions, B) offering assistance of a practical nature when possible, C) acting as a personal resource for the local body master by lending a sympathetic ear, and offering advice in a non-intrusive manner.

 - Submit a report on the status of the local body to the Mentor Secretary each Equinox.

 If you need a mentor, are of the degree of KRE or higher and would like to be a mentor, or have questions about this program, please e-mail the Mentorship Secretary.

-Mentors will be assigned to all local body masters who are of the Degree of KEW or lower, as well as Camp in Formation Organizers.
+Mentors will be assigned to all local body masters who are of the Degree of KEW or lower, as well as Local Organizers.
 Mentors are available by request for Fifth Degree body masters as well.